mcabbott/TensorGrad.jl/README.md

 This package adds gradient definitions for [Zygote.jl](https://github.com/FluxML/Zygote.jl) to calculations using [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl).
-It provides a macro `@grad` which rewrites an expression like
+It exports a macro `@grad` which rewrites an expression like
 ```julia
 @grad @tensor A[i,k] := B[i,j] * C[j,k] * D[l,l]
 ```